dustin-ctg/Notes/index.md

 - Loads of bug reports and dev requests, seriously so many random emails about things either not working properly or updates people want to (insert website here).com

 Misc updates/notes:
+---
-Edited a lot of super cool pics for Fringe show!
+- Edited a lot of super cool pics for Fringe show!

 Candy Bag items
+---
-Text notifications for events
+- Text notifications for events
-Email notifications for events
+- Email notifications for events

 Any classes/courses/education you took this week and what you got out of it!
+---
 I've been reading through tons and tons and tons of code, and I've narrowed down some more key things that help build some components for TeamCTG
-Learning a million and one things about object-oriented programming I've built the object for one component for Confetti Bits notifications, so now I need to add some functionality and extra methods
+Learning a million and one things about object-oriented programming.
+I've also built the object for a Confetti Bits notifications component, so now I need to add some functionality and extra methods, and we should be good to go!